Buying your child a new bike? Finding it hard to pick the best one? Relax – we've put together a complete guide to help you choose wisely…

 Move up a notch to 20in wheels and gears start to make an appearance, then by the time they're nine and riding 24in wheels, they'll basically be riding smaller versions of adult bikes – disc brakes, suspension and all.

-In order to make sure Santa knows the right model for your child, let's look more closely at the different age groups you might be buying for, what wheel sizes to expect, and check out examples of the best bikes we've seen…
+Let's look more closely at the different age groups you might be buying for, what wheel sizes to expect, and check out examples of the best bikes we've seen…

 They're up and running – okay, toddling – so you're keen to buy them a set of wheels.
 Great!
 You've basically got two options – a balance bike (AKA strider, push-along) or a trike.